Scouting in South East England: Hampshire Scout County

 Hampshire Scouts was founded in January 1909 to lead the development of Scouts in the county with the first county commissioner being chosen at this time.
 Three years later on 2 October 1912 the Chief Scout, Robert Baden-Powell, and fiancé Olave St. Clare Soames attended the first-ever Hampshire County Rally on Southampton Common and inspected 2,700 Scouts.
 This event was captured on film, is currently held in the Hampshire Archives and Local Studies centre as part of the Wessex Film and Sound Archive and has been digitised and available on YouTube.
 Baden-Powell would visit the county to visit Scouts on a number of occasions including inspecting troops in Winchester, Portsmouth, Andover, Petersfield and Basingstoke in 1916, Southampton in 1927, Aldershot in 1930 and Lymington in 1935.

 Hampshire Scout groups have been involved in new developments in Scouting since the beginning of the movement in 1907.
 The 1st Lymington Scout troop is recorded as beginning in late 1907 and launching in early 1908 and 1st Romsey Scout troop is among an official list of troops who were established in 1908.
 The Sea Scout branch that focused on water based activities got its start in Hampshire when the Training Ship Mercury hosted the third camp by Chief Scout Robert Baden-Powell with a focus on water based instruction at Buckler's Hard on the Beaulieu River.
-Scouts from this camp would go on to form the first Sea Scout troops including the 6th Itchen South (Hamble) Sea Scout Group which was registered on 10 July 1910 and believed to be the first in the country.
+Scouts from this camp would go on to form the first Sea Scout troops including the 6th Itchen (Hamble) Sea Scout Group which was registered on 10 July 1910 and believed to be the first in the country.
 Bertram Sackville Thesiger was the county commissioner at this time.
 In July 1942, Avington Park in Itchen Abbas, Hampshire hosted the first national Air Scout camp, only 18 months after the section's launch on 31 January 1941.
 The Scout Association used Lasham Airfield, near Alton, as their only Air Activity Centre until 1978.
 More recently groups in Hampshire, such as 2nd New Forest North (Stanley's Own), were among these who trialed Beavers in 1982, four years before its official launch as the fourth section and in 2019 the 13th Southampton group became one of the pilot locations for a new section for early years (provisionally called Hedgehogs).